Computer Science—MS, PhD

 Points of Pride

-- Three faculty members and an alumnus have received NSF CAREER Awards.
+- Four faculty members and an alumnus have received NSF CAREER Awards.

 - Alumni are in faculty positions at the University of Rochester and Missouri University of Science and Technology, among others.